Shells and Cheese in the Instant Pot

 If you like your macaroni and cheese super cheesy and over the top creamy, this Instant Pot shells and cheese recipe for you.
 It’s inspired by the boxed shells and cheese and is made easily in the instant pot.

-close up bowl of creamy shells and cheese in front of instant pot.
+White serving bowl piled high with creamy shells and cheese in front of an Instant Pot.

 Very few dinners aren’t made better with a generous helping of creamy macaroni and cheese.
 It is the ultimate comfort food for kids and adults alike.
 These cheesy shells practically make themselves with the help of the instant pot.